-In addition, there is also a homework club which many pupils already attend voluntarily.
-This operates every Monday and Wednesday in the Learning Resource Centre from 3.30pm to 5.00pm.
+Our Homework Club will soon be starting up again which pupils can attend voluntarily.
+This has previously operated every Monday and Wednesday in the Learning Resource Centre from 3.30pm to 5.00pm - however dates and times for this academic year are to be confirmed.
 Members of staff from our Teaching Assistant team support pupils during these sessions.
 Please note this may be temporarily suspended while we work with the Department for Education limitations on how schools must operate during the global pandemic.

 *Higgins, S., Katsipataki, M., Coleman, R., Henderson, P., Major, L.E., & Coe, R. (2014).
 The Sutton Trust Education Endowment Foundation, Teaching and Learning Toolkit.
 October 2014.
 London Education Endowment Foundation.